This company is not yet accredited. To learn more, see reviews below or submit your own.

 Both the camera, and warranty were not what we purchased over the phone by the merchant Jersey Photo.
 They stated one product and sold us an entirely different package.
 I have a case pending with American Express for a full refund.
 Buyers beware.
 Buy from an Authorized Dealer only, and check authenticity through the manufacturer.

-Jersey Photo/Fumfie.com Company Profile
+Jersey Photo/Fumfie.com Company Information

 - Company Name: